nsfcac/repacss-user-guide/docs/software/module-system.md

 ---

-## Viewing Module Details
+## Viewing Module Details and Loaded Modules

-To review the environment modifications introduced by a specific module:
+See what a module changes in your environment:

 ```bash
 module show hdf5
 ```

-This command will display paths, environment variables, and any dependencies configured upon loading.

----

-## Listing Active Modules

-To view all software modules currently loaded in your session:
+List all modules currently loaded:

 ```bash
 module list
 ```

-This is useful for troubleshooting and for documenting your computational environment.
+This helps with troubleshooting and documenting your environment.

 ---

-## Recommendations for Use in Job Scripts
+## Best Practices for Job Scripts

-1. Begin job scripts with `module purge` to ensure a clean environment.
+- Start job scripts with `module purge` for a clean environment.
-2. Load only the required modules for the task at hand.
+- Load only the modules you need.
-3. Document loaded modules as part of your reproducibility best practices.
+- Record loaded modules for reproducibility.

 ---

-## Additional Information
+## More Information and Support

-For a comprehensive list of software packages available on REPACSS, refer to the [Available Software](available-software.md) documentation.
+For a full list of available software, see the tables above.

-Users working in Python environments should also consult the [Installing Packages](installing-packages.md) guide for additional configuration instructions.

-For support inquiries, contact the REPACSS administration team at:
+For Python-specific help, see the [Installing Packages](installing-packages.md) guide.

+Need help?
+Contact REPACSS support:

 ```
 repacss.support@ttu.edu